Data protection law: a comparison of the latest legal developments in China and European Union

 The other differences that arose in the comparison refer to mere choice of details, that do not undermine the framework of Chinese personal information protection law.

-The next step, for China, is therefore to make GB/t mandatory 35273–2017 in order to instil greater awareness of the privacy issue to its companies, its authorities and its citizens.
+As said the next step, for China, is therefore to make GB/t 35273–2017 mandatory in order to instil greater awareness of the privacy issue to its companies, its authorities and its citizens.
 Doing so, China could help to shape a global personal data protection law, since every country can agree on some common principles in this field, leaving to each individual nation the choice of balancing between privacy and other core values of its society.

 In this regard, the revision of the Standard, recently adopted (on 06 March 2020) has dampened enthusiasm to some extent with its entry into force set far away in October 2020 and with its step down on consent (caused by the introduction of the so-called “implicit consent”) despite bringing up some positive news and trims to the Standard.

 Again, the real bone of contention could be the field of big data where, as we have seen, the interest of the Government, as well of the private sector, and as well of the citizens goes in the direction of an increased tolerance in order to process these personal data to pursue other relevant values.
 Both in China and in the E.U. this push leads to a balancing of interests, that today tends more toward social justice or social harmony in China compared to what happens in Europe.